-Thailand is often the starting point for backpacking southeast Asia or is a country that has plenty to do on its own.
-Though you can never be fully prepared for southeast Asia (it’s full of surprises) you can be as prepared as possible to help you save some cash, know etiquette you should follow and plan the best trip possible.
+Backpacking Thailand is often the starting point for many people’s Southeast Asia trip.
+Though you can never be fully prepared for Southeast Asia (it’s full of surprises) you can be as prepared as possible with these Thailand backpacking tips to help you save some cash, know etiquette you should follow and plan the best trip possible.

 Many people are intimidated with travel in Thailand but you don’t need to worry.
-Thailand travel is easy as the country caters to tourists and more English is spoken than you’d think (though not always).
+Backpacking in Thailand is easy as the country caters to tourists and more English is spoken than you’d think (though not always).

 Follow these Thailand travel tips and you’ll be sure to have an epic trip.
 Thailand is my favourite country and I’m excited for you to travel to Thailand!